How to Make a One-Pager That Gets Results (+Templates)

 The reader will want to know basic things like where you’re headquartered, what you specialize in, what your values are, and what sets you apart.

-Be succinct and compelling.
-Provide enough information to get your readers interested but leave room for them to want to learn more.
+Keep it short and engaging.
+Provide enough information to get your readers interested, but leave a little room for curiosity.
+That space opens the door to future conversations.

 one pager who we are slide